MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-deploy-phishing-resistant-passwordless-authentication.md

 The final phase of a phishing-resistant passwordless deployment is enforcing the use of phishing-resistant credentials.
 The primary mechanism for doing this in Microsoft Entra ID is Conditional Access Authentication Strengths.
 Microsoft recommends taking a persona-based approach for enforcement that leverages a user/device pair methodology.
 For example, an enforcement rollout could follow the pattern below:

-1. Information Workers on Windows and iOS
+1. Information workers on Windows and iOS
-1. Information Workers on macOS and Android
+1. Information workers on macOS and Android
 1. IT Pros on iOS and Android
 1. FLWs on iOS and Android
 1. FLWs on Windows and macOS